mongojack/mongojack/README.markdown

         MyObject firstObject = cursor.next();
     }

 Or, if your object contains no primitive types, and you only want basic equals comparison to values other than null, you can pass your object into the query as a template:

     MyObject query = ...
     DBCursor<MyObject> cursor = coll.find(query);
     if (cursor.hasNext()) {
         MyObject firstObject = cursor.next();
     }

 In fact, you can do the same for specifying which fields to return, just pass in a template of your object with any fields you want returned set not to null.

-As you can see, the collection, cursor and write result objects are very similar to the standard Java MongoDB driver.
+The collection, cursor and write result interfaces are very similar to the standard Java MongoDB driver.
+Most methods have been copied across, with generic typing added where appropriate, and overloading to use the generic type where sometimes the generic type is not powerful enough, such as for queries and specifying fields for partial objects.
-In fact, almost every method is provided.

 When it comes to mapping your objects, generally all you need to use is the Jackson annotations, such as `@JsonProperty` and `@JsonCreator`.
 If you want a type of `ObjectId`, you have two options, either make your field be of type `ObjectId`, or you can also use `String`, as long as you annotate *both* the serialising and deserialising properties with `@org.mongodb.jackson.ObjectId`.
 For example:

     public class MyObject {
       private String id;